I am a first-time author and freelance writer with a penchant for penning pieces about anything and everything that interests me.

 Your options in this category are broader than you think!
 Electronics often go on sale, so you can pick up higher-ticket items while paying a fraction of the retail price.
 It's not hard to find a $200 camera for less than $100, which allows you to provide a high-value prize, stay in your budget, and get great returns with the raffle.

 People love winning gift baskets because it feels like receiving many different prizes instead of just one.
 The bigger and fuller the basket is, the better!
-This option is a great way to consolidate fun prizes from local businesses who want exposure.
+This option is a great way to consolidate fun prizes from local businesses that want exposure.

 If you're not up for putting your own basket together, you can find pre-packaged options online that appeal to many people.
 An added bonus is that gift baskets go on sale fairly regularly, so you can get even more bang for your buck!